-(Left) An interesting graphic from 1930 favourably comparing the physique of a popular 20 year old actress - Anita Page - against an ideal woman derived from the best parts of other leading actresses of the day.
-These days, a model agency would immediately reject her as being far too short (64 inches) and too fat (118 lbs).
-(Middle) Gisele Bundchen - the top ranking female model of the first decade of the 2000's - is 69 inches high and weighs 110lbs.
-(Right) Ariel Andreja Pejic, 70+ inches is becoming the norm for top female models - and a driver for this does seem to be young but already very tall transgendered male-to-female 'XY' women stealthily choosing this career path.
+(Above Left) An interesting graphic from 1930 favourably comparing the physique of a popular 20 year-old actress (Anita Page) against an ideal woman derived from the best parts of other leading actresses of the day.
+These days, a model agency would immediately reject her as being far too short (64 inches) and too rounded (aka fat at 118 lbs).

 is Female Beauty?

 Judging beauty involves looking at another person and subconsciously figuring out whether you want your children to carry that person's genes.
 We judge each other by rules that we're often not even aware of.
-We may consciously admire Kate Moss's legs, but we're also viscerally attuned to small variations in the size and symmetry of facial bones and the placement of weight and fat on the rest of her body.
+A man may admire a woman's shapely legs but is also viscerally attuned (for good and bad) to small variations in the size and symmetry of her facial bones, and the placement of weight and fat on the rest of her body.

-Research correlates the physical attraction of human males to human females to certain basic physical features, regardless of culture.
+Research correlates the physical attraction of human males to a set of basic physical features in human females, regardless of culture.
 These include:

 Our ancestors preferred to mate with "beautiful" individuals in order to leave more, and healthier, offspring than the average individual in the population.
-The process of evolution then further emphasises "beautiful" characteristics - in women the overhead of say an extra pound of flesh on the bust has proven to be a far more successful survival technique than say stronger muscles.
+The process of evolution then further emphasises "beautiful" characteristics, for example in women the overhead of an extra pound of fat on the buttocks has self-evidently proven to be a far more successful survival technique than a extra pound of muscle.

 A common finding in studies is that males prefer females who are young, strong and healthy - but above all who are fertile and at the peak of their reproductive potential.
 A woman's ability to bear children is dependent upon her age and hormone levels.
 A woman is at her reproductive peak around the age of 20, this starts to decline dramatically in the late 20's and will halve by age 35.
-Even with the support of modern medicine (HRT, IVF, ...) her fertility has declined two thirds by age 44, and it's usually spent by 54.
+Even with the support of modern medicine (HRT, IVF, ...), a pregnancy over age 45 is exceptional.

-In one cross-cultural survey, men in all 37 of the societies examined preferred younger wives, on average around 2 ½ years younger than the male.
+In one cross-cultural survey, men in all 37 of the societies examined preferred younger wives, on average around 2½ years younger than the male.
 And as males get older, they prefer mates who are increasingly younger.
 There is actually a natural selection war going on here - the male eye and mind has become astonishingly good at subconsciously picking up the first signs of aging in a young woman - whilst the woman attempts to avoid giving out these signs.

 But the effects of ageing do other things to the face as well.
 Gravity plays a big part.
 The jowls drop and the fatty tissues beneath the skin break down as cells are replaced less often.
 The face of youth is a triangle shape - at its widest at the cheekbones.
 The face of age is more like a square with the chin competing for dominance.
 The cheeks sink in and the skin looks less fresh because the epidermal cells have slowed down their rate of renewal.
 Melanin in the hair stops renewing itself and the hair turns grey or white.
 Strangely though, the eyelashes retain their colour throughout life, never turning white.